Yes, a non-smoking trainer may be requested.

 While the initial training pay is a bit lower than the industry average, this should not be a deciding factor.
 The difference in pay over the duration of your training is insignificant when you consider you’ll be averaging a minimum of $30k to $40k within your first 1 to 2 years as a truck driver.
 Think of this portion of your your career as “Truck Driving University” and don’t worry about the initial salary.
 What’s important now is getting you trained and employed so you can make the real money as a solo driver.

-All PAM Transport drivers are required to run team for 6 months during the 1st 12 months.
+All PAM Transport drivers are required to fulfill a team driving obligation during a portion of their 1st year.
+After that time, they will have the option to go solo.
 Pay will depend upon performance and mileage:

 This depends upon driver performance.
 1st year drivers can earn up to $50,000 by taking advantage of Team HazMat driving opportunities.